 The Divorce Busting Center

-Michele Weiner-Davis, LCSW is the Founder of The Divorce Busting® Center in Boulder, Colorado.
+Michele Weiner-Davis, LCSW, is the founder of The Divorce Busting® Center in Boulder, Colorado.
 She is recognized for her groundbreaking work with couples on the brink of divorce.
-Michele is a bestselling author of eight books including the best-selling, DIVORCE BUSTING and THE SEX-STARVED MARRIAGE.
-Her most recent book is entitled, HEALING FROM INFIDELITY.
+Michele is a bestselling author of eight books including the best-selling DIVORCE BUSTING and THE SEX-STARVED MARRIAGE.
+Her most recent book is titled HEALING FROM INFIDELITY.

 She is also a sought-after speaker whose TEDx talk (The Sex-Starved Marriage) has garnered nearly 8 million views to date.
-Her websites, www.divorcebusting.com and healingfrominfidelity.com and themarriageintensive.com offer valuable information for people in troubled marriages.
+Her websites, www.divorcebusting.com, healingfrominfidelity.com, and themarriageintensive.com, offer valuable information for people in troubled marriages.
 Michele is the creator of online programs for both therapists and couples.

 Michele has received several prestigious professional awards including the Outstanding Contribution to Marriage and Family Therapy award from American Association for Marriage and Family Therapy (AAMFT).

-Michele's work has been widely featured in major newspapers such as the USA TODAY, New York Times, Los Angeles Times, Washington Post, and the Wall Street Journal, and magazines such as Time, Newsweek, Redbook, Ladies Home Journal, and so on.
+Michele's work has been widely featured in major newspapers such as the USA TODAY, The New York Times, the Los Angeles Times, The Washington Post, and the Wall Street Journal, and magazines such as Time, Newsweek, Redbook, Ladies Home Journal, and others.
 She has made countless media appearances on shows such as 48 Hours, CBS This Morning, 20/20, Good Morning America, CBS Evening News, The Today Show, and Oprah.